Dehbaiyor/Profile/README.md

 ### Improving the Matching for Job Seekers and Employers
 - Created a job-skill mapping and ranking algorithm using a hybrid of collaborative filtering and content-based recommendations to help blue-collar workers get jobs faster and easier.

+### Leak Detection in Natural Gas Pipelines Using Intelligent Models.
+- Researched the use of data science techniques along machine learning models to detect small leaks in natural gas pipelines and mitigate the effects of gas emissions into the atmosphere.

+### Mental Health Challenge Susceptibility Prediction Using Exogenous Factors
+- Evaluated the possibility of detecting people liable to depression from exogenous factors by leveraging machine learning models.

+### ML-Assisted Malnutrition Risk Identification in Children
+- Designed a framework the use of explainable machine learning to help quantify malnutrition risks in children using demographic and health records of both the nursing mother and child.

+### Natural Language Generation for Low Resourced Languages Using Sequence Models
+- Investigated the application of sequence models such as Hidden Markov Models, Recurrent Neural Network, and its variants in generating proverbs/sayings in Yoruba and Nigerian Pidgin languages

 ### Semantic Segmentation of Crop Images Using Deep Learning
 - Implemented a deep learning-based crop segmentation tool to carry out semantic segmentation of maize crops to determine if they are ready for harvest or not.